nigelmj/comp34812/natural-language-inference-model-card.md

 ### Results

-The model obtained an F1-score of 67% and an accuracy of 70%.
+The model obtained an F1-score of 71% and an accuracy of 71% on the validation set.

 ## Technical Specifications